MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 We've done it!
 You can now add new notes and modify existing notes.
 However, there is a small problem: when saving modifications to existing notes, they are added to the `notes` array as new notes!
 Try it out and see for yourself.

-To solve this problem, we are going to need to check wether we are creating a new note or modifying an existing note.
+To solve this problem, we are going to need to check whether we are creating a new note or modifying an existing note.
 We can do this the same way we did in the `viewWillAppear()` method.
 When the user taps the **Save** button, if we are creating a new note, then we need to add it to the `notes` array, but if we are modifying an existing note, we only need to update the title and content of the note.

 > [action]
 Update `prepare(for:sender:)` in the *DisplayNoteViewController* class as follows: